Achcham Yenbadhu Madamaiyada: Music

+Reception

+Manoj Kumar R of The Indian Express gave 3/5 stars and wrote, "AYM has several moments that show hero’s transformation from a aimless boy to a man, who begins to take control of his life.
+And it has scenes where you burst into claps and laughs in appreciation of his bravery."
+Anupama Subramanian of Deccan Chronicle wrote, "AYM is a film of metamorphosis: what happens when a privileged and slightly premature adult faces threats that are more than just about himself."
+M Suganth of The Times of India gave 2.5/5 stars and wrote, "From the hero’s confrontations with the villains to the final act — which tries to ride on the mystery around his name and explain the trail of violence with exposition — everything feels inorganic, suggesting a filmmaker grappling hard and failing to prevent his film from becoming convoluted.
+The promising road trip turns into an endless stretch."
+Baradwaj Rangan wrote for The Hindu: "Is Menon genuinely trying to subvert our expectations from the star-driven masala movie as well as our expectations from his very specific brand of romance?
+Or is he just cooking up an alphabet soup to satisfy the A, B and C centres?
+The question is more interesting than this underwhelming film."
+Hindustan Times gave 1.5/5 stars and wrote, "A needlessly drawn-out romance and endless violence make Gautham Menon directed Simbu- starrer Achcham Yenbadhu Madamaiyada a boring watch."

 Release

 The film was initially titled Sattendru Maaruthu Vaanilai in December 2013.
 The title refers to lyrics of the song "Nenjukkul Peidhidum", from Menon's 2008 film Vaaranam Aayiram.
 However, the title could not be retained as the producers K. Ethiraj and Dr. Saravanan completed a different film with the same title which was censored and tax exempted.
 A fifty-second teaser of Menon's film that was released on 3 February 2014.
 However, in February 2015, the title was revealed as Achcham Yenbadhu Madamaiyada.

 The teaser was released on 29 August 2015.
 The first trailer was released on 31 December 2015.
 The film was released on 11 November 2016.